dolphindb/release/1.30/README.md

 - Updated pybind11 to v2.9.2. (**1.30.21.1**)
 - Added support for Python 3.10. (**1.30.21.1**)
 - Added a new parameter *protocol* to `Session` and `DBConnectionPool` constructors to specify the data transfer protocol. (**1.30.21.1**)
-- Subscribed data can now be transmitted using the connection initiated by the subscriber through Python API. (**1.30.21.1**)
+- Subscribed data can now be pushed using the connection initiated by the subscriber through Python API. (**1.30.21.1**)
 - Added a new parameter *args* to pass user-defined objects to  `DBConnectionPool.addTask`. (**1.30.21.1**)
 - `tableAppender`, `tableUpsert` and `PartitionedTableAppender` now support uploading IPaddr, UUID, and INT128 values. (**1.30.21.1**)
 - Added support for downloading data using the Apache Arrow format. (**1.30.21.1**)